tmyymmt/web-announcement-feed-generator/README.md

 By default, output filenames are automatically generated based on the domain and path of the webpage.
 When using the `--with-date` option, the date is added to the filename.

-## License

-This project is licensed under the MIT No Attribution License (MIT-0).
-See the [LICENSE](./LICENSE) file for details.

-The MIT-0 license allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software without attribution requirements.

-## Issues & Improvements

-- To add support for a new website, create a new scraper class in the `src/scrapers/` directory and register it in `scraper-factory.ts`.
-- If there's a version mismatch between ChromeDriver and Chrome browser, install the appropriate version of ChromeDriver.

 ## Environment Preparation Notes

 ### ChromeDriver and Chrome Browser Compatibility